mongodb/docs/source/reference/javascript.rst

                           query.

-   Splits the chunk containing the document specified by the ``query`` as if that document is at the "middle" of the collection, even if the specified document is not the actual median of the collection.
+   Splits the chunk containing the document specified by the ``query`` as if that document were at the "middle" of the collection, even if the specified document is not the actual median of the collection.
 Use this command to manually split chunks unevenly.
 Use the ":func:`sh.splitFind()`" function to split a chunk at the